nehaka02/564-Final-Project/README.md

     - Implements dummy GET and POST behavior in the client
     - Focuses on hiding web traffic
   - **Varun**
-    - Handles self-destruction logic for both server and client
+    - Handles self-destruction logic for client
     - Applies XOR obfuscation to the implant

 ## FUTURE